sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Configures whether to enable advanced HPA metric collection in the Prometheus Agent.
+Configures whether to enable advanced HPA metric collection in the Prometheus Adapter.
 When set to `true`, the Prometheus Adapter component will query Prometheus instances directly to retrieve additional metrics related to the Horizontal Pod Autoscaler (HPA).
-These metrics provide deeper visibility into HPA behavior and performance. **Caution:** Enabling this feature results in a significant increase in RAM consumption within the Prometheus Agent, as it requires managing an additional dataset.
+These metrics provide deeper visibility into HPA behaviour and performance. **Caution:** Enabling this feature results in a significant increase in RAM consumption of the Prometheus Adapter, as it requires managing an additional dataset.
 Default value: true.

 ## .spec.distribution.modules.monitoring.prometheusAdapter.resources